DCC-BS/cookiecutter-uv/docs/tutorial.md

 ## Step 10: Enable your documentation

 To enable your documentation on GitHub, first navigate to `Settings > Actions > General` in your repository, and under `Workflow permissions` select `Read and write permissions`.

+For the Data Competence Center, the documentation is already enabled for the organization.

 ## Step 11: Create a new release